Christophers27/Herald-Of-Old-Things/Arc 1 - Whispers of the Eldritch Cult/worldbuilding.md

 #### The White Sovereign
 At the helm of Wychmoor stands the enigmatic King Alaric Thorne, revered by many as the White Sovereign.
 His reputation extends beyond mere royalty, as he is also blessed with the gift of magic.
 The White Sovereign possesses healing magics, and wears a white-and-gold cloak as he heals the sick and wounded.
 He is also a competent ruler, bringing great prosperity to the Kingdom with his decrees, and is well-loved by his subjects.

 Outwardly, King Alaric is a pious and conservative ruler.
 He holds steadfast to the Church, and the Church, in return, has lent unwavering support to his rule.
 This religious institution has backed his throne.
-But beneath the facade of devotion lies a secret ambition.
-The White Sovereign yearns for a Wychmoor that is independent from the Church's clutches.
+However, the White Sovereign secretly yearns for an independent Kingdom, free from the clutches of the church.
 Privately, he believes that the kingdom can thrive without the oppressive religious hierarchy, as it's doctrines have stifled the kingdom's technological and magical progress.
 He is not against the religion itself, but believes that the Kingdom is overreliant on the Church and its doctrines are too restrictive.

 #### Military Power